Walmart And Others Offer Workers Payday Loan Alternative

 "And so we said the problem is really a between-paychecks problem," says Shah.

-His PayActiv company lets workers get access to that money they'= have already earned.
+His PayActiv company lets workers get access to that money they have already earned.
 So at many companies now — including Lee's Famous Recipe Chicken and the country's biggest private sector employer, Walmart — workers download an app to their phone.
 It's linked to PayActiv and to the payroll system of the employer.

 "So let's say they've already earned $900" by earning $100 a day for nine days, says Shah.
 But payroll is still five days away and they need the money right away.
 Shaw says they open the app and "they will see a number which is half of the amount they have earned that is accessible to them."